What makes the AR-15 style rifle the weapon of choice for mass shooters?

 Ryland Ward survived the church massacre because firefighter Rusty Duncan used his belt as a tourniquet.

-Over this last year Ryland has worked, often six days a week, learning to sit, stand, and walk again.
+For over a year Ryland has worked, often six days a week, learning to sit, stand, and walk again.

 Ryland Ward: I'm going to see if this actually goes in the hospital.
 Yep.